paragkatkar/katacoda-scenarios-1/using-k8s-horizontal-pod-autoscaler/step4.md

 ------

-In this step we're going to go back into the testing deployment in the cluster.
-From within the cluster, we're going to create a loop in a bash script that keeps calling the nginx service.
+In this step we're going to go back into a pod in the testing deployment in the cluster.
+Then, from within the cluster, we're going to create a loop in a bash script that keeps calling the nginx service.
 The loop will place a burden on the pods backing the nginx service.

 First we need to get back into the cluster.
 The first thing we need to do is to find a pod that is part of the deployment, `deployment-for-testing`.
 To do this, we'll get a list of all pods that start with the prefix,